algolia/nyc-hack/README.md

 - From the "Personalization" tab of the Dashboard, increase the "Personalization Impact" vlue to 100%, so that personalized matches are ranked higher.

 - From your Index dashboard screen, test that it works by simulating a personlized query.
 In order to do that, click "Add query parameter", then click on the "Personalization" tab, enable personalization, and enter `adrien` as "User Token".
 After applying these query parameters, mexican restaurants should be highly ranked.

+## Front-End

+We used the [Roomba tool](https://github.com/algolia/roomba) to scrape the assets off https://www.seamless.com/.
+In order to send in personalization in separate personalization tokens as query parameters, we created seperate html & js files in the profiles directory.

+### Usage

+Just open up an html file to check it out.